Take humans from nature

 A few other friends

-In Richard Louv’s book, LAST CHILD IN THE WOODS, he describes human maladies as NATURE DEFICIT DISORDER, claiming, all we need for good health and happy emotions is time in nature each day.
-Nature is our connection to Source.
-Without this most important outlet, the whole world seems unbearable.
+In Richard Louv’s book, LAST CHILD IN THE WOODS, he describes human maladies as NATURE DEFICIT DISORDER, claiming all we need for good health and happy emotions is time in nature each day.
+Nature is our connection with Source.
+Without this most important outlet the whole world often seems unbearable.